Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m2.md

     - Display option for USB connection change has been added.
     - API for board serial number has been added.
   - OS upgrade
-    - FOTA update for RPI4 IoT headless devices has been supported.
+    - FOTA update for Raspberry Pi 4 IoT headless devices has been supported.
     - Crash recovery schemes have been developed for reliable OS upgrade.
     - Metadata for FOTA server management has been included in delta files.
     - Testsuites for OS upgrade have been developed.